-A: The hourly rate varies depending on the artist with a minimum of $60.00 and up depending on the artist.
+A: The hourly rate varies depending on the artist with a minimum of $100.00 and up depending on the artist.
 The best way to get an accurate price range is through a consultation with an artist.
-Accurate price quotes are best done in person.
 The cost of your tattoo depends on several factors including size, placement, skin type, and color vs. black and gray.
 For smaller tattoos, we will generally quote you a price up-front.
 For larger tattoos, your artist may opt to quote you an hourly rate.
 For us to quote your idea, we take into consideration the subject of the tattoo, the placement on the body, the size, detail, etc.

 Q: How do I prepare for an appointment: